Applying to master’s programmes

 The deadline for the application documents to be received by Admission Services is 10 January 2020 at 15.00 (GMT +2).
 All documents have to arrive before the deadline.
 Documents received after the deadline are not considered.

-If you apply to two study options you need to submit only one set of application documents – with the exception of study-option-specific documents that must be submitted for each study option.
+If you apply to two study options you only need to submit one set of application documents – with the exception of study-option-specific documents that must be submitted for each study option.

 The application documents will not be returned.